 - There will be someone there to let your dogs out when needed.

 - You will have someone (possibly a stranger) living in your house around your most private things.

-- It may be cheaper having someone come over several times a day than having someone stay there.
+- It may be cheaper to have someone come over several times a day than to have someone stay there.